yifso/nteract/docs/groups/mythic-group.md

 ## /mythic-configuration

-The /mythic-configuration package is for [insert text here]
+The /mythic-configuration package is still in development.
+For more information, reach out to the community on [GitHub](https://github.com/nteract).

 ### Examples of /mythic-configuration